viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 }
 ```

-In the code above, I'm filtering Servlet requests, trying to retrieve a CID from headers and if no present, generating one.
+In the code above, I'm filtering Servlet requests, trying to retrieve a CID from headers and if not present, generating one.
 Then I put the CID on MDC*, let the request go forward and finally, clear the CID (it happens on the same thread).

 ### The result